CodePushGo/website/src/content/blog/en/alternative-to-voltbuilder.md

 While Voltbuilder offers a convenient solution for many developers, its pricing structure may not be suitable for all projects or budgets.
 If you're looking for a more affordable option that still provides powerful features, particularly in terms of live updates, you might want to consider alternatives like CodePushGo.

-CodePushGo, an open-source Capacitor plugin developed by Digital Shift OU, offers live update functionality similar to what you might find in more expensive platforms, but at a more accessible price point.
+CodePushGo, an open-source React Native plugin developed by Digital Shift OU, offers live update functionality similar to what you might find in more expensive platforms, but at a more accessible price point.
 This allows you to keep your app updated in real-time without requiring users to download new versions from app stores.

 To help you make an informed decision, we've created a comparison table of features between CodePushGo and Voltbuilder.